pingidentity/terraform-provider-pingfederate/docs/resources/oauth_access_token_manager.md

 - `attribute_contract` (Attributes) The list of attributes that will be added to an access token. (see [below for nested schema](#nestedatt--attribute_contract))
 - `configuration` (Attributes) Plugin instance configuration. (see [below for nested schema](#nestedatt--configuration))
-- `custom_id` (String) The ID of the plugin instance.
-The ID cannot be modified once the instance is created.
-Note: Ignored when specifying a connection's adapter override.
 - `name` (String) The plugin instance name.
 The name can be modified once the instance is created.
+Note: Ignored when specifying a connection's adapter override.
+- `oauth_access_token_manager_id` (String) The ID of the plugin instance.
+The ID cannot be modified once the instance is created.
 Note: Ignored when specifying a connection's adapter override.
 - `plugin_descriptor_ref` (Attributes) Reference to the plugin descriptor for this instance.
 The plugin descriptor cannot be modified once the instance is created.
 Note: Ignored when specifying a connection's adapter override. (see [below for nested schema](#nestedatt--plugin_descriptor_ref))

 ### Optional